 Clare is a freelance journalist and fact-checker specialising in science, health, and the environment.

-Based on the east coast of Australia, in a steel-making university town, I’m drawn to stories where science interacts with communities, the law, policy, and everyday life.
-In other work I’ve been pulling back the curtain on how science operates, the biases academia perpetuates, and initiatives trying to change that.
+Based on the east coast of Australia, I’m drawn to stories where science interacts with communities, the law, policy, and everyday life.
+I also report on science policy, funding and initiatives changing the way science is done.

 In 2020, I completed the MIT Knight Science Journalism Fact-Checking Workshop, which included best practices for fact-checking online news and print features.